Why did some of the angels fall?

-The Bible tells us that Lucifer the leader of angels got proud and rebelled against God.
-Lucifer aspired to be like God in position, power, and glory, but not in character.
+The Bible tells us that Lucifer and many angels fell from heaven.
+Lucifer the leader of angels was created perfect (Ezekiel 28:14,15).
+But he chose to rebel against God.
+He aspired to be like God in position, power, and glory, but not in character.
 He desired for himself the homage of angels that was due to the Creator.
 Instead of seeking to make God supreme in the affections of the angels, he sought for himself first place in those affections.

-And John the Revelator tells us the percentage of the angels that actually fell with Satan, “…an enormous red dragon…His tail swept a third of the stars out of the sky and flung them to the earth…the great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
+And John tells us the percentage of the angels that actually fell with Satan, “…an enormous red dragon…His tail swept a third of the stars out of the sky and flung them to the earth…the great dragon was hurled down—that ancient serpent called the devil, or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him” (Revelation 12:3–9).
-The stars in Revelation 12 refer to fallen angels and thus we can conclude that one third of the angels joined Lucifer in rebellion and were cast out of heaven with him.
+From this passage, we can conclude that one third of the angels joined Lucifer in rebellion and were cast out of heaven with him.

 In His service,